David Newell: Career

 A documentary feature about Newell entitled Speedy Delivery, which chronicles his travels around the world as Mr. McFeely, debuted on public television in 2008.

 An animated version of Mr. McFeely is a recurring character on the new PBS series Daniel Tiger's Neighborhood.
 Canadian actor Derek McGrath performs the voice.

 In 2017, Newell appeared as a special guest on the live-action children's web series Danny Joe's Tree House.

 Newell made a cameo in the Fred Rogers biopic A Beautiful Day in the Neighborhood.

+Newell dressed as Mr. McFeely ("Speedy Delivery") leading a group to the post office to hand-deliver their completed 2010 Census forms during the "Count Me In In 2010 Rally" in Homestead, Pennsylvania.

 Quotes

 "Working with Fred Rogers was like receiving a master’s degree in child development.
 Fred taught by example, and he was subtle—but suddenly you’d realize that, after working side by side with him, your knowledge base had expanded almost beyond description."

 "What I like about Danny Joe's Tree House is that children can interact with a live person.
 Danny is a big kid at heart and I think that is very helpful.
 In today's world where everything is virtual and robotic, here's a person giving original thoughts and ideas."